seanbao/mnemonas/docs/configuration.en.md

 - Use an absolute `http` or `https` URL.
 - Do not include usernames, passwords, or other userinfo.
-- Do not include query strings, fragments, backslashes, duplicate path slashes, or `.`/`..` path segments.
+- Do not include query strings, fragments, encoded query or fragment markers, backslashes, duplicate path slashes, or `.`/`..` path segments.
 - Use a valid domain name or IP address without empty labels or underscores.

 A single FQDN trailing dot is treated as the same host, while repeated trailing dots are rejected.
-Backslashes, duplicate path slashes, and dot segments are rejected because proxies or browsers may normalize the generated share address differently.
+Encoded query or fragment markers, backslashes, duplicate path slashes, and dot segments are rejected because proxies or browsers may normalize the generated share address differently.

 Public deployments that use a reverse-proxy application base path should set that base path itself, such as `https://nas.example.com/mnemonas`, and should not include the `/s` share route in `base_url`.
 Paths ending in `/s` produce a manual-review warning in the security self-check and public diagnostics.